sarosh-technology-lab/budget-app-echo/README.md

 ## Overview

-This is a demo/practice project built using echo framework of golang and PostgreSQL
+This is a demo/practice project built using echo framework (golang) and PostgreSQL

 ## Features